 Before selling to customers, sales reps need to know their products well.
 One way of doing it is by looking through all sales materials that are produced by marketing teams to learn about the latest feature updates and new product releases.

-Even before sales collaterals make their way to customers, it is essential for sales reps themselves to become familiar with it to answer queries during demos.
+Even before sales collaterals make their way to customers, sales reps themselves need to become familiar with it to answer queries during demos.

 2. Manage digital assets with ease

 Often, there are far too many collaterals for a single use case or pain point, which undermines their utility.
 For example, a quick 1-minute video can be compelling, especially when your leads/customers have time constraints instead of a 3-page brochure.
 A detailed brochure is useful when they are deciding between a few products.

 Nevertheless, all such sales collaterals have their different uses and must be easily retrievable.
 Sales content management software can ensure this and enable sales reps to solve customer challenges.

 Today, sales reps are facing an explosion of digital assets at their disposal.
 Sales reps can use a content management system during field trips when they are out meeting clients.
 Many a time, they may experience poor internet connectivity.
 Besides, lugging around a laptop is not chic anymore.

 Sales reps can access content management systems on mobiles or iPads to whip up a quick demo or presentation.

 Imagine flicking between different media files during a webinar that you are hosting.
 Viewers could get disengaged with a lot of activity happening on their screens.

 Sales collateral management platforms are a medium of discussion during demos to customers.
 Digital content such as media files and documents can be seamlessly retrieved from these systems and demoed to customers.
 It is easier to switch between two content pieces when all of it is on a single content management platform.